barnavo05/gsoc-practice/README.md

-# gsoc-practice
+# GSoC Practice Repository

-Practicing GitHub and open-source workflow for GSoC 2026
+This repository is created to practice GitHub workflows such as commits, pull requests, and collaboration.

+Goal: Prepare for Google Summer of Code 2026.